 In our office at Big Leap, my cubicle is only 10 feet away from a few of our sales representatives and while I work at my computer it is difficult not to eavesdrop on their telephone calls.
 While one of them was explaining to a client the nature of SEO he said, “you could do it yourself, if you had the time.”
 I began to reflect on DIY SEO, and I came to the conclusion that he was both correct and incorrect.

-There certainly are aspects of SEO that are not too difficult, for example: blogging, submitting to directories, bookmarking and seeking link exchanges.
-With a little training almost anyone who is comfortable on a computer could do this.
+There certainly are aspects of SEO that are not too difficult, for example, blogging, submitting to directories, bookmarking and seeking link exchanges.
+With a little training, almost anyone who is comfortable with a computer could do this.

-However there are other aspects which are much more advanced especially on-site edits which require a deep understanding of HTML and CSS or knowing how to choose the right keywords.
+However, there are other aspects that are much more advanced especially on-site edits which require a deep understanding of HTML and CSS or knowing how to choose the right keywords.
 The main reason that very few people could do their own SEO work and need to hire a company to do it for them is knowledge.

 If you are still convinced that you want to do it your self, here is a video that shows you how to use a great bookmarking tool called Onlywire.